gh-cli-for-education/gh-education/docs/src/temas/tree-transformations/jscodeshift-api.md

 ```

 The `filter` parameter is optional and is a function or a Node.
 Not used in the former example.
-Here is a transformation using a filter:
+Here is an example of transformation using a filter:

 ```js
 export default (fileInfo, api) => {